ossf/scorecard-action/README.md

 ### Verify Runs
 The workflow is preconfigured to run on every repository contribution.

 To verify that the Action is running successfully, click the repository's Actions tab to see the status of all recent workflow runs.
-You may click on it to see the logs, which can help you troubleshoot if the run failed.
+This tab will also show the logs, which can help you troubleshoot if the run failed.

 ![image](/images/actionconfirm.png)